bsteubing/modular-lca/README.md

 The implementation and advantages of the Modular LCA approach are described in detail in this paper: https://link.springer.com/article/10.1007/s11367-015-1015-3

+> The analogy of Modular LCA are puzzle pieces, which can be combined in different ways to reflect alternative scenarios of the life cycle of products, or parts of supply or value chains.

 ### Example ###

 The following shows an example of how modules (left side) can be defined from existing unit processes.